 Prevention of Heart Disease Starts in Childhood

-You may think of heart disease as a problem for adults, not your young children.
+You may think of heart disease as a problem for adults, not for your young children.
 But diet and exercise habits started in childhood can begin a lifetime of heart health . . . or a lifetime of heart damage.

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
 If heart disease does run in your child’s family, talk with your child’s health care provider about whether to have your child’s cholesterol and blood pressure measured regularly, in addition to watching weight.